alexjwatts83/HotChocolateWithAspIdentity/README.md

 This app consists of 4 Projects

 ## Domain
-A simple project containing the simple entities used for the project
+A simple project containing the simple entities used for the project.

+## Application
+A simple project containing the interfaces that the project will need and some additional models.

 ## GraphQL
 `dotnet ef database update --project src/HotChocolateWithAspIdentity.Infrastructure -s src/HotChocolateWithAspIdentity.GraphQL`